jnunyez/docker-vRAN-ZeroMQ/README.md

 # docker-vran using a No-RF driver

 A repo with a ue+enodeb in two separate containers configured without radio interface using ZeroMQ as baseband transport layer.
-Tested using srsLTE 19.09 and ubuntu 18.04 as container
+Currently tested using srsLTE 19.09 and ubuntu 18.04 as base container

-## ZeroMQ
+## ZeroMQ Installation

 ZeroMQ has different modes of operation, srsLTE uses Request/Reply mode.
 The ZMQ module has two entities, a transmitter as a repeater and as a requester.
 The receiver will asynchronously send requests for data to the transmitter and this will reply with base-band samples.
 Consequently, the receiver will store the received data in a buffer, waiting to be read.
 Both modules shall operate at the same base rate so their bandwidth expectations can be satisfied

-The first thing one may try is installing ZeroMQ library using apt-get or using the sources.
+A few notes on the to the usual Dockerfile to build srsLTE.
+The steps below are already present the `Dockerfile` provided in this repo.
+First thing installing ZeroMQ library using apt-get or using the sources.
+I've used apt-get:

 ```
 apt-get install libzmq3-dev
 ```

-After this it is necessary to recompile all the sources.
+After this it is necessary to recompile the srsLTE sources.

 ```
 git clone https://github.com/srsLTE/srsLTE.git cd srsLTE
 mkdir build
 cd build
-cmake ../ make
+cmake ../
 ```

 Make sure you read ZEROMQ library is detected in the output of cmake: